-Day students may not enter dorm areas.
-Dorm areas includes shared dorm spaces such as the Ruddick Room and South Hutch lounge.
+Residential Boundaries.
 The western, lower patio outside of the Digital Media Lab and adjacent to the Hutchison Dormitories is only intended for academic use.
 Students occupying this space during the academic week or on the weekends should be granted permission from a member of the art faculty or an on-duty faculty member.
 The upper tennis courts are open to all students but are considered out of bounds in the evenings.
-Other specific boundaries may be identified by the deans of students.
+Other specific boundaries may be identified by the dean of students and dean of residential life.

-See page 46 for specific description of weekend boundaries.
+See page 53 for specific description of weekend boundaries.